 Based on NVC feedback, we are tasked with rebranding our contract service organization (CSO).
-They think industry already has a preconceived idea of the typical CSO - that is, a for-profit organization that steps in to the development process and...
+They think industry already has a preconceived idea of the typical CSO - that is, a for-profit organization that steps in to the development process and provides high-level, high-security services...
 Read more

 A goal of the AC2 Bio-Link Regional Center (AC2) is to incorporate LIMS (Laboratory Information Management Systems) in to biotechnology classes, possibly as a component of bioinformatics instruction.
 This is reasonable because students entering the workforce will have advantages over others if they have some experience with such systems.
 Also, CSO's and incubators need to consider LIMS to manage lab operations, train students in modern practices, and support their clients.

 Getting, planning, building, using, and maintaining LIMS is a challenging endeavor.
-So...
+So challenging in fact, that there are countless systems available, a world of consultants, and...
 Read more